DaveVoorhis/Wrapd/docs/index.md

  }
 ```

-That increases cohesion between related queries whilst
+This increases cohesion between related queries whilst
 reducing coupling between Java application code and SQL text, and promotes separation of concerns.

-#### SQL text is exposed in the query definitions, but hidden in the query invocations. ####
+#### SQL text is exposed in query definitions but hidden in query invocations. ####

 At run-time, queries are safe from inadvertent modification and safe from SQL injection.